isovector/certainty-by-construction/src/book/Chapter7-Structures.lagda.md

 The type `type:Fn` now encodes functions between the carriers of `A` and `B`, along with a proof that those functions are congruent with respect to the setoid equality on either end.
+You might be wondering where exactly this type came from---the answer is that I tried to give a setoid over functions whose carrier was just a function over carriers, but got stuck needing to show congruence.
+That congruence must come from somewhere, and so we push the burden of congruence up to the setoid carrier itself.

 This proof of `field:cong` is important, since equality is now a relation we're stating should hold, rather than showing it does simply by construction.
 This is where a great deal of the pain of setoids comes from, since it requires us to prove that every function we'd care to work with is well-behaved when it comes to equality.
 We'll get a firsthand feel for the agony when we soon return to build the `def:pointwise` monoid.

 Given `type:Fn`, we're finally ready to encode the proper version of setoid function extensionality, known as `type:_⇒_` and typed as [`=>`](AgdaMode).
 This